-2.1 • SAFETY CAR GOLDEN RULES
+2.2 SAFETY CAR GOLDEN RULES

-Each event attended is different in the way the stages are presented with the safety plan and the documentation prepared by different event teams.
+Each event attended is different in the way the stages are presented with the safety dossier and the documentation prepared by different event teams.
 Always ensure you have received all your paperwork in sufficient time to prepare fully.
 As part of your preparation you should consider the following:

-Pre-event preparation for example
+Pre-event preparation for exemple

+- Clip Board

+- Staple Gun and Staples

+- Maps

+- Personal preparation including food and drink

+- Personal First Aid Kit

+- Pens/Pencils

-Clip Board Pens/Pencils (including permanent marker) Staple Gun and Staples Video camera, charger and fixing mount (ensure it does not obstruct the airbag) Maps Event Paperwork Personal preparation including food and drink Suitable clothing Personal First Aid Kit Mobile phone and charger PA/Sirens/Lights Radio - fitted and working
+- Video camera, charger and fixing mount (ensure it does not obstruct the airbag)

+- PA/Sirens/Lights

+- Event Paperwork

+- Suitable clothing

+- Mobile phone and charger

+- Radio fitted and working